Agoric/documentation/main/glossary/README.md

 - ZCFMints give contract code a simpler interface to interact with an ERTP mint.
 Because ZCFMints encapsulate an internal ERTP mint, they have the same one-to-one relationships with an issuer and its associated brand.
-A ZCFMint can mint assets that get associated with a seat without having to escrow payments, and burn assets that used to be associated with a seat without having to payout assets.
+A ZCFMint can mint assets and assign them to a seat without having to escrow payments, and burn assets that used to be associated with a seat without having to payout assets.

 ZCFMints and ERTP mints do **not** have the same methods.
 Do not try to use ERTP methods on a ZCFMint or vice versa.